 Speakers

-Sometimes, it’s the words that are spoken at funeral services that make them the most memorable to the people who attend.
+Sometimes, it’s the words that are spoken at funeral services that are the most memorable to the people who attend.
 When you’re planning your loved one’s final farewell, it’s important to take some time to choose the speakers carefully.

 Choosing a funeral celebrant